 My barn is a hike from my pasture gates, with lots of trees along the way, making the thaw and refreeze treacherous when they finally get to go back outside.
 I keep salt around and will spread some on the path that we walk to at least make the job less difficult.
 It's hard enough trying to hang on to them without having to worry about sliding on black ice.
 I will also use shavings to add some traction, the salt can be bad on paws and pads of small animals, so I use it sparingly.

 My worst fear is when they go tearing around like idiots.
 My critters are ridiculous.
 They live out a lot.
 So when they are in OVERNIGHT, sometimes they act like they've been locked up for a week.
-Lets throw some mud with patch snow and ice into the mix and it's a recipe for a tendon injury.
+Lets throw some mud with patches snow and ice into the mix and it's a recipe for a tendon injury.
 I keep a few bales of really good green leafy midwestern Alfalfa on hand for these occasions.
 It's pricey but well worth it for my peace of mind and to avoid having them tear up my pastures.
-Pony Crack aka straight alfalfa is fed very rarely at our farm, unless you are the senior, you've never even smelled it and believe it is a mean spirited rumor.
+Pony Crack aka straight alfalfa is fed very rarely at our farm and unless you are the senior, you've never even smelled it and believe it is a mean spirited rumor.

 So when I go out in the fields before turnout after a few days of lock down.
 I tear up some flakes and place them a little ways into the pastures.
 So it's THE FIRST thing they see when they set foot inside the gate.
 I will often lead them over to it.
 The smell and sight of Pony Crack causes even the most wild, silly, cabin fever ridden youngster of mine to stop what they are doing and try to inhale every crumb of that stuff.
 It's been my experience that once they are out eating the alfalfa, by the time they eat it all and are convinced there is not a scrap left un eaten, the urge to run like an idiot has evaporated like a genie in a bottle.
 I'm not saying they don't run and goof off, they just lose that exploding can of shaken soda style adrenaline rush that comes after a few days in the penalty box.